opencarecc/opencareMakerPlaybook/workshop_best_practices.md

 |Make this clear with the participants too by saying in the beginning of the session that this is a discrimination-free area|

 ### Communication
+You are ready to start your workshop, then don't forget to make people know your amazing workshop is taking place!